 Because glucometer choices for insured diabetics are controlled, a shopping guide is useful for purchasing a backup meter or for those who may be pre-diabetic or prone to hypoglycemia (low blood sugar).
 At BestReviews, we take this very seriously.
 Our mission, as always, is to provide you with information about our top five choices in the product space.
-Please see the matrix, above, for our endorsements of the five best glucometers available.
+Please see the product list, above, for our endorsements of the five best glucometers available.
 If you’d like to learn more about glucometers, please continue reading this shopping guide.

 There are a number of factors involved in selecting the right glucometer for you.
 Much of it boils down to a matter of preference.
 Here are some key areas to consider:

 The readouts from your glucometer are used to make important decisions about how much insulin to take for a meal, or in the case of hypoglycemia, how much sugar is needed to correct a low reading.
 Glucometers are medical devices, so their accuracy is governed by the FDA, which means they all are reviewed by the federal government to ensure their accuracy.
 That said, independent tests show that accuracy among meters can vary up to 6%.